Instructions on requesting the installation of restricted software and filling out the Software Exception Request Form.

 Computer name: Please follow this guide - How to find the name of your computer

 Data Classification: Unclassified, Confidential or Highly Confidential – details can be found under Classification in the Information Protection Policy.

 Faculty Sign-Off: Ideally, the form will be signed off by your Head of School/Service (or nominee) – or, depending on the nature of your request and the classification of data, your line manager/supervisor could also authorize your request.

 Once it’s all completed, create a request ticket and attach the form.

-These are just examples, this is a work-in-progress list that will be constantly receiving updates; depending on the software you are willing to install on your work computer, you might be instructed by a member of our IT department to fill out the Software Exception Request form.
+These are just examples, and this is a work-in-progress list that will constantly be receiving updates; depending on the software you are willing to install on your work computer, you might be instructed by a member of our IT department to fill out the Software Exception Request form.